Aberaeron: Castell Cadwgan

 Castell Cadwgan, a 12th-century ringwork fortification around a probable wooden structure, was by the shore at Aberaeron, but has long since been claimed by the sea.
 Traces of the structure remain in mounds of earth and the remains of the enclosure bank.

 Henry Gastineau's Wales Illustrated in a Series of Views (1810) mentions the site: "Near the town are some remains of an ancient fortress called Castell Cadwgan, thought to have been erected by King Cadwgan, about the year 1148."
 However, Cadwgan is recorded as having been killed in 1111.
 Welsh Minstrelsy: Containing the Land beneath the Sea (1824) says: "Just where Sarn Ddewi juts out from the shore is an old fort, called Castell Cadwgan."

-Local government

-Aberaeron is a relatively new settlement and lacked borough status like other towns in the county.
-From 1894 until the local government reorganisation of 1974, the town was classified as an urban district.
+Governance

+There are two tiers of local government covering Aberaeron, at community (town) and county level: Aberaeron Town Council and Ceredigion County Council.
+The town council meets at the Memorial Hall on South Road.
+The county council also has one of its main offices in the town, at Neuadd Cyngor Ceredigion (Ceredigion Council Hall) at Penmorfa.

+Administrative history

+When the town was laid out in the 19th century, Aberaeron straddled the parishes of Henfynyw and Llanddewi Aberarth.
+Efforts to secure local government functions for the town were hesitant.
+The town was declared a local government district in 1892, but no-one stood for election to the local board that was supposed to administer the district.
+The local board remained dormant until local government districts across the country were converted into urban districts under the Local Government Act 1894.
+Aberayron Urban District Council held its first meeting on 31 December 1894.

+The official spelling of the urban district's name was 'Aberayron' until 1966, when the council changed it to 'Aberaeron' to better respect modern Welsh orthography.

+Aberaeron Urban District was abolished in 1974 under the Local Government Act 1972.
+A community called Aberaeron was created instead, covering the area of the abolished urban district.
+District-level functions passed to Ceredigion District Council, which was in turn replaced in 1996 by Ceredigion County Council.

 The first representative for Aberayron on Cardiganshire County Council was John Morgan Howell, who became a prominent figure in the political life of the county.
 Following his election in January 1889, bonfires were lit to celebrate his victory.

 Since 1995, the town has been part of the Aberaeron and Aberarth ward, electing one councillor to Ceredigion County Council.
 Since 2008, the ward has been represented by Elizabeth Evans for the Welsh Liberal Democrats.